Skip to content

 • Applicants reaching the interview stage may have to provide a written position statement on one or more relevant issues expected to be encountered during the Fellowship.

-The Fellow may choose to work in an ADF office located in or near Washington, D.C., or Scottsdale, Arizona.
+Fellows will work from the ADF Office located in Lansdowne, VA.
 Applicants are expected to be a licensed member of a state bar.

 Interested applicants should submit the following:

-• A cover letter which details your commitment to the mission of Alliance Defending Freedom;
+• A cover letter that details your commitment to the mission of Alliance Defending Freedom

 • At least three letters of recommendation, including one from a pastor, priest, or other minister.